Usumec/RepData_PeerAssessment1/PA1_template.md

 ## 10766.19 10766.19
 ```

-Now the days with no data have been filled.
 Mean and median have both increased and are equal to 10766.19

 ## Are there differences in activity patterns between weekdays and weekends?